|Record #: MDC0177||Last Modified: 11 Aug 2020||Last Full Update: 11 Aug 2020|

 A little less than 20 kilometres north of Highway 103’s Exit 8 lies beautiful, remote Card Lake Park.
 A lovely park, hidden under a canopy of aged softwood trees at the edge of Card Lake, the getaway offers a small beach and provides the perfect chance for a quick dip in the cooling fresh water, or the perfect launch for a canoeing excursion.
 With 280 acres of public parkland, including extensive walking trails, a picnic area and ideal spots for fishing, Card Lake Park is a simply stunning place to spend a day and truly is one of Lunenburg County’s hidden, lesser-known natural jewels.

 Card Lake is a pretty body of water that's located on the "Old Windsor Road" (Highway 14) between Windsor and Chester.
 There's a day-use provincial park with a picnic area and small beach there where you can take a dip; or you can launch a canoe, kayak or other non-motorized boat and explore the lake.
-You can easily explore it in a day but there are lots of good camping spots that make it worth exploring for more than a day.
-There's also a hiking trail near the boat launch that runs along the shore as well.
+You can easily explore it in one day.
+There is no overnight camping allowed at this park.
+There's is a hiking trail near the boat launch that runs along the shore as well.

 Card Lake is the beginning of the Avon River watershed and it has a Nova Scotia Power Dam that's not being used anymore.
 Over the years, there's been talk of removing the dam – which could adversely impact 20 km of ecosystem – but so far, the dam remains intact and the water levels are kept constant.

-Card Lake is an easy to moderate paddle (depending on the winds) on a pretty lake surrounded by old growth threes that can be enjoyed for an hour, a day or overnight.
+Card Lake is an easy to moderate paddle (depending on the winds) on a pretty lake surrounded by old growth trees that can be enjoyed for an hour or a day.

 The Card Lake Provincial Park is maintained by the Card Lake Park Conservation Group to contact them click here.